 As storm season rolls in, it’s not always major named storms that cause damage.
 Sudden gusts from severe thunderstorms can blow things around and loom up with nearly no warning.
 Summer BBQ’s and gatherings can also make your patio area a liability with lots of friends milling around.
 Make sure you’re prepared by child-proofing the pool and keeping your patio a safe place.
 Patios can become incredibly slippery over time as moisture builds up and different chemicals are introduced, it can cause wear and tear, eventually, this could cause a hazard.
 Looking into patio cleaning services on a regular basis can help and keep you on top of any patio issues that arise.
 Safety first and foremost.

 1. Make it Kid Safe

 The Florida Swimming Pool Association recommends 5 layers of protection for child-proofing the pool.
 These include fencing and gates, door and gate alarms, perimeter alarms, latch locks, and safety covers to minimize the threat of child drowning.
+It’s also important to get good quality fixtures to ensure your safety features will last.
+For example, you may want to check out one of the Melbourne Glass Pool Fencing companies to get your fencing, gates, and doors.
 Always supervise children when swimming.
 In fact, the association recommends that even adults swim with a buddy instead of alone.